Efficient description of experimental effects in amplitude analyses: Model-assisted density parameterisation with neural networks

 \subsection{Background parameterisation}

 The estimation of the combinatorial background density is performed in a similar way to that of the acceptance parameterisation, except that the ANN training sample also includes the full range of the selection variable, $m_D$, and the test sample only contains the events in the sidebands (defined in Section~\ref{sec:interpolation}) to reproduce a more realistic analysis scenario.
 As in the case of the acceptance parameterisation, the background model from Section~\ref{sec:toymc_bkg} is used to both generate samples for the initial joint density estimation by the ANN, and the test dataset for the subsequent maximum likelihood fit.
-The list of model generated parameters, with their input ranges, is given in Table~\ref{tab:bkg}, where the size of the training sample is $500\,000$ events.
-Here, the topology of the ANN is unchanged from that described in Section~\ref{sec:interpolation}, and the penalty factor in the $L_2$ regularisation term is taken to be $\lambda_2 = 2$.
-The projections of ANN variables, after $30\,000$ training epochs, in the $m'$, $\theta'$ and $m_D$ variables, as well as the correlations of these variables with each other and with the model parameters, are shown in Appendix~\ref{app:bkg}.
+The list of generated parameters of the model, with ranges of their variation, is given in Table~\ref{tab:bkg}, where the size of the training sample is $1\,000\,000$ events.
+Here, the topology of the ANN is unchanged from that described in Section~\ref{sec:interpolation}, and the penalty factor in the $L_2$ regularisation term is taken to be $\lambda_2 = 1$.
+The projections of ANN variables, after $50\,000$ training epochs, in the $m'$, $\theta'$ and $m_D$ variables, as well as the correlations of these variables with each other and with the model parameters, are shown in Appendix~\ref{app:bkg}.

-The results of the resulting background density estimation are shown in Fig.~\ref{fig:bkg_fit_model}, and the true and reconstructed values of the model parameters are given in Table~\ref{tab:bkg}.
+The projections of the resulting background density estimation are shown in Fig.~\ref{fig:bkg_fit_model}, and the true and reconstructed values of the model parameters are given in Table~\ref{tab:bkg}.
 The values of the reconstructed parameters are consistent with the true values within their uncertainties, which indicates a good quality of the $11$-dimensional ANN parameterisation of the background model.
+The fit quality calculated with $50\times 50$ binning is $\chi^2/\mbox{nDoF}=2472.6/2491$.